 The Zumo control electronics already assembled on the robot is, mainly, a shield for Arduino Uno or Leonardo which can be directly connected to the male pins visible on the upper surface of the Zumo (your Arduino is placed "upside down" on your Zumo).
 Zumo isn't compatible with Arduino Mega and Arduino Due but can be used with older Arduino using the same I/O interface as the Uno (for example the Arduino Duemilanove).
 The shield includes a motor driver (for two motors), a buzzer for playing sound and music, a user push button, a 3-axis accelerometer and a compass.
 It also boosts the supply voltage of the batteries to power your Arduino and the I/O pins of your Arduino remain available thanks to its breakout with practical access.. thus allowing the mounting of additional sensors.
 You'll also find a Reset button and user LED.

 Pololu's Zumo library for Arduino allows you to make programs that easily interface with the hardware integrated into the platform.
 The library includes examples that show how to use the Zumo elements: the reflectance array, push button, buzzer, motors.
-Pololu has developped an Arduino LSM303 library which makes it easier to interface with 3-axis accelerometer and magnetometer (LSM303D) using an Arduino.
-Also includes an L3G library for Arduino (the L3GD20H gyroscope)
+Pololu has developped the 3-axis accelerometer, gyroscope and magnetometer using an Arduino.

 The product is shipped as shown in the product image: no assembly or welding step necessary.
 You need an Arduino (or compatible controller) not included and 4 AA batteries not included.

 - Incorporates two 75:1 HP metal gear micro-motors (High power) offering an excellent compromise between speed (up to 60cm/s), power and control.